dock108/code-navigator/frontend/README.md

 - When viewing a file, an AI-generated summary is fetched from the backend and displayed above the code viewer.
 - Loading and error states are clearly indicated.
 - Summaries help users quickly understand the purpose of each file.

+## YAML Context Export

+- Click the "Export YAML Context" button to download a structured YAML summary of the repository for AI use.
+- The file is downloaded as `{repo_name}-context.yaml`.
+- Loading and error states are clearly indicated in the UI.